ssleroy/tropical-width/README.md

 ## Trends and figures

-The linear regression trend analysis and the figures are generated by the jupyter notebook figures.ipynb.
-This notebook will also produce several data files containing the results of the linear regression analyses.
+The linear regression trend analysis and the figures are generated by the python script figures-v2.py.
+It consists of several functions, some of which perform linear regression analyses, others of which actually generate diagnostic plots and the figures contained in the paper.
 ```
-jupyter notebook figures.ipynb
+python figures-v2.py
 ```